valyakin/new-obyteorg/docroot/user/pages/03.platform/13.oracles/_article/article.md

         </p>
         <ul>
             <li>
-                Continuous posting of data.
-Such oracles post new data points periodically and do so on their own, without any requests for this data.
-This mode is suitable for data that is realtively small, easy to obtain, and frequently used, for example, price data. <a href="">Price oracle</a> works in this mode.
+                <b>Continuous posting of data</b>.
+Such oracles post new data points periodically and do so on their own,
+                without any requests for this data.
+This mode is suitable for data that is realtively small, easy to obtain, and frequently used, for example, price data. <a href="https://explorer.obyte.org/#JPQKPRI5FMTQRJF4ZZMYZYDQVRD55OTC" target="_blank">Price oracle</a> works in this mode.
             </li>
             <li>
-                Continuous posting of Merkle roots of large data sets.
-Like above, but the data set is so large and each data point used so infrequently that posting the whole data set would be impractical.
+                <b>Continuous posting of Merkle roots of large data sets</b>.
+Like above, but the data set is so large and
+                each data point used so infrequently that posting the whole data set would be impractical.
 Merkle path proving any particular data point can be provided by the oracle on demand or recontructed independently.
-This Merkle path can later be used in smart contracts or AAs. <a href="">Bitcoin oracle</a> works in this mode and it allows to prove that a particular transaction has occured on Bitcoin blockchain to enable safe peer-to-peer exchange. <a href="">Learn more about Bitcoin oracle</a>.
+This Merkle path can later be used in smart contracts or AAs. <a href="https://explorer.obyte.org/#FOPUBEUPBC6YLIQDLKL6EW775BMV7YOH" target="_blank">Bitcoin oracle</a> works in this mode and it allows to prove that a particular transaction has occured on Bitcoin blockchain to enable safe peer-to-peer exchange. <a href="https://medium.com/obyte/making-p2p-great-again-episode-ii-bitcoin-exchange-d98adfbde2a5" target="_blank">Learn more about Bitcoin oracle</a>.
             </li>
             <li>
-                Posting data on demand.
-This type of oracle posts data only when requested to do so and this mode makes sense when the data is paid, too large, or infrequently used.
+                <b>Posting data on demand</b>.
+This type of oracle posts data only when requested to do so and this mode
+                makes sense when the data is paid, too large, or infrequently used.
 Such oracle can also charge a fee for its service.
 Flight delays oracle and sports oracle work in this mode.
-                <a href="">Learn more about flight delays oracle</a>.
+                <a href="https://medium.com/obyte/making-p2p-great-again-episode-iv-p2p-insurance-cbbd1e59d527" target="_blank">Learn more about flight delays oracle</a>.
             </li>
         </ul>
         <p>Data can also be posted manually, Obyte wallet allows to easily do so.
 This makes sense for rare or one-off events.</p>
     </div>
 </div>

-##How to use oracle data
+## How to use oracle data
 Once a data point is posted by an oracle, it is stored on the DAG indefinitely and can be freely read by smart contracts and Autonomous Agents using oracle address and data feed name.
 Smart contracts that depend on oracle data can reference it like this:
 ```js